 The months leading up to summer are when most people begin panicking about their weight, and subsequently start hardcore workout plans to shed excess pounds before swimsuit season.
-Even so, all the festive treats and lumpy winter sweaters that accompany the holidays make it easy to start packing on extra pounds now.
+Even so, all the festive treats and lumpy winter sweaters that accompany the holidays make it easy to start packing on extra pounds.

 Unfortunately, for those who plan to do something about it, the cost of staying fit often means a pile of debt to accompany those six-pack abs.